grafana/clock-panel/README.md

 - **Timezone**:

   This uses the moment-timezone module to provide suppoer for various zones and their offsets.
 Default is to guess what your local timezone is (whatever that is on your computer).
+  When used for a countdown, this identifies the timezone where the deadline is.
+When viewing the panel, your timezone will be guessed to adjust the time remaining accordingly

 - **Countdown Deadline**: